 The whole point that kick-started the entire plot.
 On one hand we see great countries continue to thrive marvelously even after fossil fuel became scarce, but then there's the utter hellhole like Krugis, Setsuna's birthplace, so wrecked by war and now assimilated into Azadistan...
 Given that the show ran in 2007 when The War of Terror was still strong in a lot of people's memories, it makes the series even more tragic.

-Pictured on the right: Although Louise was a very unpopular character, this troper bawled when Saji visited her in hospital and gave her the ring that he had been saving up to buy for her, and she started crying and saying she couldn't wear it, and revealed that she'd lost her left hand in the attack that killed her family.
+Pictured on the right: Although Louise was a very unpopular character, the scene where Saji visited her in hospital and gave her the ring that he had been saving up to buy for her, and she started crying and saying she couldn't wear it, and revealed that she'd lost her left hand in the attack that killed her family.

-Seconded.
-The whole scene made even a never crying bad ass nearly cry.
-It's not getting any better when in episode 24 Haro and a letter for Lockon are placed in Dynames with the orders to 'go where Lockon is, so he's not alone'
+In episode 24 Haro and a letter for Lockon are placed in Dynames with the orders to 'go where Lockon is, so he's not alone'.

-And the 00 writers outdid themselves in episode 24, with Lichtendahl attempting a Heroic Sacrifice to save Christina... but it doesn't work, since not only is she fatally injured as well, but the Ptolemy bridge explodes right after that, completely erasing any chance of survival.
-Honestly, that episode became a sobfest just four minutes in, what with Haro going "Feldt, I'm sorry; Feldt, I'm sorry," and a grieving Feldt tearfully saying that it needn't apologise because what happened to Lockon wasn't its fault.
+The 00 writers outdid themselves in episode 24, with Lichtendahl attempting a Heroic Sacrifice to save Christina... but it doesn't work, since not only is she fatally injured as well, but the Ptolemy bridge explodes right after that, completely erasing any chance of survival.
+Honestly, that episode becomes a sobfest just four minutes in, what with Haro going "Feldt, I'm sorry; Feldt, I'm sorry," and a grieving Feldt tearfully saying that it needn't apologise because what happened to Lockon wasn't its fault.

 In episode 7 of season two, the scene where Soma (or more accurately, Marie) and Sergei part ways had quite a few fans sobbing - particularly when Marie tells Sergei that her Soma personality had wanted to be his daughter.